winton/json_schema_spec/README.md

 ###Goals

 * Generate webmock request/response parameters from JSON schema
-* Easily change parameters for testing
+* Easily alter parameters for testing
+* Automatically validate altered parameters against schema
 * Rake helpers for client code to download JSON schema
-* Easily validate parameters against schema

 ###Requirements

-You are expected to be serving a `schema.json` file at the root of a URL that describes your resources.
+You serve a `schema.json` file at the root of a URL that describes your resources.

-####Example
+####Example schema.json

     {
         "user.json": {